robertvunabandi/6036/README.md

 - `List`: a python list.
 It's content is represented within `<...>`.
 The number of items inside can be anything.
 - `Tuple`: a python tuple.
 Its content is represented within `(...)`.
 The number of items is however many comma separated values there are.

-For some terminology used in this glossary, see [definitions](#definitions) section.
+For some of the terminology used here, see [definitions](#definitions) section.
 Words taken from the definitions section will be _italicized_.

 # TABLE OF CONTENTS